TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 - how often "Cloudy" is followed by "Rainy"
 - etc.

-Dividing the counts by row totals gives the empirical transition matrix $$ P $$:
+Dividing the counts by row totals gives the empirical transition matrix $$ P $$ with in line the current state (from top to bottom : Sunny, Cloudy, Rainy) and in colums the future state (from left to right : Sunny, Cloudy, Rainy).
+Each value represents to probability to go to the future state (column) knowing the current state (line):

 $$
 P = \begin{pmatrix}